Published on ADDitudeMag.com

 ADDers don't intend to be rude or disrespectful.
 But because of chronic tardiness, they're often perceived as selfish or inconsiderate of the people in their lives.
 That misperception is one of the reasons why people with ADD have trouble maintaining good relationships with friends, family members, and co-workers.

 Set the Departure Time - Not the Arrival Time

 This is key!
 Starting with the time of your appointment, work backward until you figure out when you need to leave your home or workplace to arrive ten minutes early.

 Note the departure time in your calendar.
 Repeat it to yourself.
 Replace the thought of the appointment time with the thought of the departure time.

 Plan to Arrive Early

 To be there on time, the first trick is to actually plan to be there early!
-Set a mental arrival time 10 minutes before the scheduled time to allow for unforseen traffic problems.
-This idea is anathema to most ADDers who have are horrified by the idea of unstructured waiting time.
+Set a mental arrival time 10 minutes before the scheduled time to allow for unforeseen traffic problems.
+This idea is anathema to most ADDers who are horrified by the idea of unstructured waiting time.
 Put a magazine, book, or a stack of unpaid bills by the door to grab on your way out so you'll have something to do IF you should amazingly arrive early!

 Next: How Long Does It Really Take?

 ADHDers are famous for underestimating how long it takes to go from point a to point b.
 Time yourself on frequently traveled routes.
 You will probably be surprised to find that your “10-minute” trip to the grocery store actually

 Use Google Maps if its a trip you've never made before.
 And add 20 percent more time for rush hour.